-To learn more about scheduling an Adult Program, contact Marguerite Ferrara.
+To learn more about scheduling a Wellness Program, contact Marguerite Ferrara.

 This program will help participants identify personal risks for heart disease and stroke.
 In addition, participants will learn the questions to ask the doctor about heart health and screenings and understand ways to control high cholesterol/blood pressure.

 CyberWise (General Health)

 Focuses on digital citizenship and the “three C’s” of good digital citizenship including appropriate content, conduct, and contact.
 Participants will learn about the everlasting nature and potential consequences of actions online.
 This program emphasizes the principles of engaging positively, knowing one’s online world, and choosing consciously in order to be a responsible digital citizen.

 Driven to Distraction (Safety)

 Designed to raise awareness about the dangers of distracted driving, participants of this program will be given a chance to participate in a driving simulator experience.
 Other topics include types of distractions, distracted driving laws, and ways to curb distracted driving.

 Eating on the Run (Fitness & Nutrition | Practical Nutrition)

 Provides participants with tips for helpful time-saving meal preparation.
 Includes meal-in-a-minute: quick and healthy recipes for the whole family, including tips for getting kids to eat healthy foods and how to survive the fast-food drive-thru window.
 Learn your restaurant rights and healthy tips for dining out.

 Examines how to put a wrap on holiday stress and deal with the holiday “four f-words”: food, family, finances, and friction.
 Learn how to avoid holiday weight gain and practice a holiday relaxation technique for anyone, anytime.